 Invite them to a wedding shower or even a bachelorette or bachelor party.

 Ask them to help take home your gifts or monitor your guestbook.

-Ask them (and pay them) to design your invitations, create a special cake, floral piece, or art for a shower or your wedding day.
+Ask them (and potentially pay them, if not part of their gift) to design your invitations, create a special cake, floral piece, or art for a shower or your wedding day.

 Ask them to share a special song during the ceremony or reception.

 Look at their talents and what they enjoy doing to see where you can include them in this joyful season.

 Remember, at the end of the day, you and your love are worth celebrating and all of your dearest friends and family are cheering you on!